Careers360 Logo

 Answer:

-The number of collisions per second between the molecules and walls increases and the mean free path becomes smaller as an ideal gas compressed.
-This, in turn, increases the temperature of the gas, which increased the overall kinetic energy of the gas molecules as KE depends on the temperature.
+The number of collisions per second between the molecules and walls increases, and the mean free path becomes smaller as an ideal gas is compressed.
+This, in turn, increases the temperature of the gas, which increases the overall kinetic energy of the gas molecules as KE depends on the temperature.

 Question:13.14